 The 3 BEST Non Alcoholic Spiced Rums for Mojitos

-Please see the section within my recipe post for full reviews and tasting notes on each recommendation (this is a summary)
+Please see the section within my recipe post for full reviews and tasting notes on each recommendation (this is a summary)- Lyre’s Spiced Cane Spirit and this one is the closest spiced rum alternative I have found.

 Metric conversions are calculated automatically.
 I cannot guarantee the accuracy of this information.